LinuxDil/Create-EVM-Wallet/README.md

 ```
 # Important Notes:

 • File Handling: The script saves the mnemonic phrases, private keys, and public keys to evm_keys.txt.
 You can change the filename in the script if desired.
+Thanks

 • Security: Ensure proper handling of private keys and mnemonic phrases.
 Never expose or share them in public or unsecured environments.